Troy Springer’s love of native plants has fueled his landscape company’s growth. Smart use of Hitachi rentals helped him do more.

 With large greenhouses and planted trees stretching to the horizon, Maddox is a busy man.
 “We have 34 employees and planting goes on year-round,” he says.
 As a wholesale distributor the company sells north of 300,000 trees a year.
 Taylor-Cade Trees is family owned and operated.
 Maddox’s wife, Lori, does the company payroll while he mostly takes care of the work in the fields and greenhouses.

 Maddox’s employees plant seedlings and containers six days a week, sometimes seven.
-Planting and harvesting the more mature trees in the ground usually takes place in the winter when there is less stress on the trees.
+Planting and harvesting the more mature trees with Hitachi machinery attachments usually takes place in the winter when there is less stress on the trees.
 But there’s no real off season.

 While in the containers the trees grow 6 to 10 feet tall.
 To keep these container-bound trees from blowing over in a storm, they’re lashed to a long line of cable.
 But when hurricanes threaten, it’s all hands-on deck as crews scramble to untie the cables and lay these hundreds of valuable and vulnerable trees on the ground.